KQM-git/TCL/docs/resources/tools/portraits.md

 * Click on an icon below to add them to the team.
 * Shift + click on an icon below to add them to the last icon as a multi-icon.
+* Alt + click on an icon below to add them with a note.
 * Click on an icon in the preview to remove them from the current team.
 * A link to download as .png is available below the preview.
 * Ctrl + click on an icon in the custom section to delete it.